francesco75/fashion-style/README.md

  ### PageSpeed Tools: GTmetrix

-   - This Testing tests the speed pages and optimization betweeen the Desktop and Mobile checking almost the pages.
+   - This Testing tests the speed pages and optimization betweeen the Desktop and Mobile checking almost the pages

    - Index
          -
           Performance : 64%;